2025 Shopify payment gateways.

 With an estimated 56% of UK households having access to an Amazon account, giving customers the option of paying via their Amazon account is an easy way of streamlining the purchasing process.
 Amazon Pay is available worldwide, so it has fantastic expansion potential.
 On the downside, it will take between 3-5 business days to complete the payment and appear in your bank account.
 You’ll also need to factor in whether the cost of using Amazon Pay is worthwhile if you have a lower volume of transactions.

-6. Opayo (formerly Sage Pay)
+6. Opayo by Evalon (formerly Sage Pay)

-Flex - from £25 p/m, which includes 350 transactions per month.
+• Always Open (fixed) - from £25 p/m, transaction fee from 0.99%, includes 350 transactions per month and no joining fee.

 7. Shop Pay Installments